-- A. i) Identify line segments that intersect at right angles. - ii) Identify pairs of line segments that point in the same direction.
+A. i) Identify line segments that intersect at right angles.

+ii) Identify pairs of line segments that point in the same direction.
-Recall that lines go on forever and line segments are parts of lines.
-Lines or line segments that are always the same distance apart and that never intersect are parallel.

-Parallel fence rails
+• Recall that lines go on forever and line Parallel line segments are parts of lines.
+Lines or line segments segments that are always the same distance apart and that never intersect are parallel.
+Parallel horizontal Parallel vertical lines lines Parallel fence rails • Lines or line segments that intersect at right angles are perpendicular.
+Perpendicular line Perpendicular lines segments in a design Perpendicular lines drawn on a grid

-lines